smerth/template-gatsby-theme/docs/publishing-pre-releases.md

 Once we've developed and pushed all the feature we want to include in the future version `2.0.0` in the `beta` branch and all our tests are successful we can release it to our users.

-To do so we need to merge our changes made on `beta` into `master`.
-As `beta` and `master` branches have diverged, this merge might require to resolve conflicts.
+To do so we need to merge our changes made on `beta` into `main`.
+As `beta` and `main` branches have diverged, this merge might require to resolve conflicts.

+### Resolving conflicts

+> - CHANGELOG.md
+>   - keep main log entries?, keep the beta log entries?, keep both? - only keep the main log entries...

-Once the conflicts are resolved and the merge commit is pushed to `master`, **semantic-release** will release the version `2.0.0` on the dist-tag `@latest`.
+Once the conflicts are resolved and the merge commit is pushed to `main`, **semantic-release** will release the version `2.0.0` on the dist-tag `@latest`.

 The Git history of the repository is now: